 Our goal is to be able to offer each dancer that comes into our Academy exactly what they want out of Irish Dancing.
-Whether that is just to be a great technical dancer, achieve success in competitions, be able to perform in front of an auidence, learn something new, meet new friends, connect with their hertiage, enjoy the fun and develop fitness.
+Whether that is just to be a great technical dancer, achieve success in competitions, be able to perform in front of an audience, learn something new, meet new friends, connect with their heritage, enjoy the fun and develop fitness.

-During their competitive Irish dancing career, both danced for Norah Walsh TCRG, Shealagh Hallissey TCRG, ADCRG, BG and Hilary O'Sullivan TCRG.
-They were also able to attended workshops and classes by Brendan Tiernan, Phyllis Cronin, Margaret O'Brien, Colin Dunne and Terry Gillan.
+During their competitive Irish dancing career, both danced for Norah Walsh TCRG, Shealagh Hallissey BDCRG and Hilary O'Sullivan TCRG.
+They also attended workshops and classes of Brendan Tiernan, Phyllis Cronin, Margaret O'Brien, Colin Dunne, and Terry Gillan.

 During her competitive Irish dancing career, Leeann was a world qualifier several times and was part of many National Champion teams.
 Paula won the New Zealand Championships three times and placed in the top five at the Australian Championships.
 In 1998 Paula recalled and placed 26th at the World Championships, after winning the 1997 Rodney Walshe Travel Scholarship.

 In 2001, Leeann gained her TCRG (teaching) qualification in Toronto.
-Paula rejoined the teaching staff in 2003 after retiring and attained her TCRG diploma later that year and followed up with her ADCRG (adjudicating) qualification in 2010.
-Paula is a qualified secondary school health and physical education teacher, as well as degree in sport and exercise science.
+Paula re-joined the teaching staff in 2003 after retiring from competition and attained her TCRG diploma later that year and followed up with her ADCRG (adjudicating) qualification in 2010.
+Paula is also a qualified secondary school health and physical education teacher, as also has a degree in sport and exercise science.

-In August 2012, the Academy moved to their base in East Tamaki.
-This allowed their dancers to have a bespoke dance facility with mirrors and sprung floors.
+In August 2012, the Academy moved to their base in East Tamaki and created a bespoke Irish dance studio facility with mirrors and sprung floors.

 Always striving to improve, Leeann and Paula have worked with teachers from the around the world to bring the latest techniques and material to their dancers.

-Leeann, Paula and their assistant student teachers pride themselves on providing an organised structure of classes with patience, individualised chorography and a focus on bringing the best out in each student.
+Leeann, Paula and their student teachers pride themselves on providing an organised structure of classes with patience, individualized choreography, and a focus on bringing the best out in each student.

 Leeann and Paula are both actively involved in Irish dancing in New Zealand.
-Leeann is the TIDA of NZ registration officer, as well as social media and website manager.
-Paula is the TIDA of NZ President and outgoing correspondence secretary.
+Leeann is the TIDANZ registration officer, social media, and website manager.
+Paula is the TIDANZ President representing NZ at CLRG meetings.